geeky-sh/geeky-sh.github.io/_posts/2023-10-14-Dissecting-AWS-Copilot.md

 ### Certificate Manager (ACM)
 - This utility is used to manage all the SSL certificates corresponding to the different public service endpoints we use.
 - Load Balancer also contains the map of all these certificates it needs to use while validating and responding to the request.
 - Adding or Modifying certificates is not provided via Copilot.
 It needs to be done manually.
-It only provides the ability to refer to a certificate while configurating a service.
+It only provides the ability to refer to a certificate while configuring a service.

 ### Service Discovery
 - This Tool provides human-readable strings to identify each service.